-A soffit is a drop down portion of ceiling.
-In a kitchenette it is mandatory to have a minimum 12″ soffit around the perimeter of the kitchenette.
+A soffit is a drop-down portion of the ceiling.
+In a kitchenette, it is mandatory to have a minimum 12″ soffit around the perimeter of the kitchenette.

 Light And Air for Kitchens

-Kitchens over 80 square feet are classified as habitable space and require light and air requirements.
+As per current building codes in NYC, Kitchens over 80 square feet are classified as habitable spaces and require light and air requirements.
 These are requirements for natural light and air.
 The rules are as follows:

 A Kitchen must have a window where the glass surface area is at least 10% of the kitchen floor area.

-A Kitchen must have an operable window where the clear open surface area is at least 5% of the kitchen floor area.
+A Kitchen must have an operable window with a clear open surface area of at least 5% of the kitchen floor area.

 Wet Over Dry

 Wet over dry is a rule specific buildings impose that prevents someone from expanding a wet area over a dry area in the apartment below.
-This means your kitchens and bathrooms may need to stay the same size.
-Not all buildings impose this rule and different buildings have different interpretations on this issue.
-There is no building code for this it is just a part of individual building board or management regulations.
+This rule may prevent you from adding a bathroom or expanding an existing kitchen or bath.
+Not all buildings have this rule, and different buildings have different interpretations on this issue.
+There is no building code for this.
+It is just a part of individual building boards or management regulations.

-As an architect I study building codes closely.
-NYC Building Codes are complicated and quite involved.
-In this article, we reviewed some of the basic Codes with regards to Kitchen Renovations.
-This analysis does not assume to cover every possible issue or condition, but provide a general overview.
+As an architect, I study building codes, but NYC Building Codes are complicated and quite involved.
+In this article, we reviewed some of the basics concerning Kitchen Renovations.
+This analysis does not assume to cover every possible issue or condition but provides a general overview.
 This post does not substitute the NYC Building Codes.